 APHIS Honey Bee Survey Reports

-The USDA Animal Plant Health Inspection Service (APHIS) Honey Bee Survey, is a comprehensive examination of colonies through out the US.
-The National Honey Bee Survey (NHBS) began in 2009 to address the emerging concern about diminishing health in honey bees.
-This survey takes an epidemiological approach to document honey bee diseases, pests and pathogens.
-Additionally, this survey monitors for invasive threats to honey bees, including Tropilaelaps clareae, Apis cerana, and Slow Bee Paralysis Virus.
+The USDA Animal Plant Health Inspection Service (APHIS) National Honey Bee Survey (NHBS), is a comprehensive examination of colonies throughout the US.
+The Survey began in 2009 to address the emerging concern about diminishing health in honey bees and invasive threats to honey bees, including Tropilaelaps clareae, Apis cerana, and Slow Bee Paralysis Virus.
 For more information about this program, see and the USDA APHIS website. ushoneybeehealthsurvey.info and the USDA APHIS website.

-This page dynamically queries the Bee Informed Partnership database, where the APHIS NHBS data is also stored, to bring you results filtered to the calander year and state where samples were taken.
-Click on a year and a state, you can view all the data collected that year and in that state.
+This page dynamically queries the Bee Informed Partnership database, where the APHIS NHBS data is also stored, to bring you results filtered to the calendar year and state where samples were taken.
+By selecting a year and a state, you can view all the data collected that year and in that state.
 Here are some essential tips:

 Varroa samples are collected as a composite sample from a single apiary.